hubmapconsortium/hra-millitome-generator/OpenScad Code/README.md

 <h3>V11</h3>

 Version 11 is based on the same millitome creation engine as version 10.
-While it can still be used as a standalone application running in Openscad it can now be launched from the computer's Terminal application, and be configured from the command line.
-A bash script allows to output many differently configured millitomes, properly named, in one signle operation.
+While it can still be used as a standalone application running in Openscad, it can now be launched from the computer's Terminal application and be configured from the command line.
+This allows to run the application from a <em>bash shell script</em> to output many differently configured millitomes, properly named, in one single operation.
 In addition it will also create lookup files in CSV format.